The Last Spell: Gameplay

 As a rogue-lite game, The Last Spell features a progressive metagame.
 Whether a player successfully completes a town map or not, they earn metagame currency based on the number of undead defeated and nights survived.
 Players can use this currency during a day phase or on the world map to unlock new Omens, weapons, armor, buildings, and more.
 Players can also unlocks rewards based on taking particular actions during the night phases.
 All of these unlockable rewards increase the player's chances of successfully completing subsequent town maps.

+Post-release additions

+Two downloadable content packs introduced additional races, maps, weapons, and mechanics to the game.
+Dwarves of Runenberg adds the dwarven race, the Runenberg map, three new weapons, and new gameplay elements such as Runestones and Stone Medals.
+Elves of Amberwald adds the elven race, the Amberwald map, three new weapons, and the "Seeds" system, which allows players to place trap-like defenses that trigger during enemy turns.

 Release

 On June 3, 2021, Ishtar Games released an early access version of The Last Spell on Steam.
 On January 25, 2023, Ishtar Games announced that the 1.0 version of The Last Spell will release in early 2023, alongside the launch of the game on the Nintendo Switch, PlayStation 4, and PlayStation 5.

-The final version of the game released on March 9, 2023.
+The full release of the game became available on March 9, 2023.

+Downloadable content

+The Last Spell has two released DLC packs, with a third planned for early 2026.